Home » Debt » Top 15 Genius Ideas on How to Manage Debt Effectively

 Consider paying smaller debts first

-Image Credit: VORONA from Voronaman.
+Image Credit: VORONA from voronaman.

-The debt snowball method helps build momentum by tackling smaller balances first.
-This gives you quick wins, keeps you motivated, and frees up money to target larger debts as you go.
+This provides quick wins, keeps you motivated, and frees up money to target larger debts as you progress.

 To learn more: 5 Reasons NOT to Choose the Popular Debt Snowball Method